nvdaaddons/DevGuide/readme.md

 With that single line of code, NVDA will enter sleep mode in that program (you should do this only if the program provides speech and/or braille support on its own).

+### Example 4: Announcing control property changes while using another app ###

+You can ask NVDA to handle specific events while focused on another app.
+This is done by calling eventHandler.requestEvents in app module's __init__ method.
+In order to invoke this, you need process ID (PID) for the application, window class name for the object and the name of the event to be handled.

+The below code allows NVDA to announce value changes while focused on another application.

+	# The example app module for a messenger app.
+	# The object we wish to track has window class name of "MessengerWindow".

+	import appModuleHandler
+	import eventHandler

+	class AppModule(appModuleHandler.AppModule):
+		def __init__(self, *args, **kwargs):
+			super(AppModule, self).__init__(*args, **kwards)
+			eventHandler.requestEvents(self.processID, "MessengerWindow", "valueChange")

+Once defined, even if focused in another app, new messages (values) will be announced.

 ### Useful app module properties and methods ###

-`sleepMode` isn't the only property that app modules have.
+`sleepMode` and `processID` are just two of many attributes that app modules have.
 Other useful properties and methods used in app modules include the following:

 * appName: the name of the app (usually the name of the executable).
 * productName: Records the actual product name for the app.